Solar Panels in Sidmouth, Devon

 Sidmouth and Renewable Energy

 Sidmouth is a community in Devon.
 The area receives around 1,850 sunshine hours annually, allowing a 4kWp solar system to generate approximately 4,240 kWh per year, enough to cover 112% of an average household's electricity needs.
-Devon ranks #2 in the UK for solar yield, making Sidmouth an excellent location for solar panels.
-Solar panels in Sidmouth benefit from 0% VAT on installation, with estimated annual savings of £1187+.
+Devon sits at #2 in the UK for solar yield, putting Sidmouth among the best spots in the country for generation.
+Solar panels in Sidmouth benefit from 0% VAT on installation, with estimated annual savings of £755+.
 Local MCS-certified installers can assess your property and provide a customised quote.

 What Sidmouth homeowners gain from solar